 - Create a low-stakes test that quizzes students about the mechanics of the course (how to get help, how often they should login to the course site, etc.)

-Even though the students will be proceeding through the course materials in a manner that is largely self-directed, their experience in the course will be enhanced by regular communication from you.
+Even though the students will be proceeding through the course materials in a manner that is largely self-directed (but not self-paced), their experience in the course will be enhanced by regular communication from you.
 These announcements can be related to reminders of due dates, other day-to-day class business, etc. Any announcements you create will automatically be emailed to students as well.

-- Use Blackboard's Announcement tool when contacting the entire class so the messages are archived on the class Web site.
+- Use the LMS's Announcement tool when contacting the entire class so the messages are archived on the class Web site.

 - Send something at least once a week.

 - A 24-48 hour response time to any student emails is a best practice (notwithstanding scheduled absences)

 Injecting "social presence" into your course can prevent it from becoming just another correspondence course and will provide your students with a connection to you as their instructor.